 Rose turned around anxiously towards the door, realizing what this could mean.

 If we'd already been stopped, that was a bad sign.
-Then again, how could we possibly have been stopped when it would seem physically impossible for the guards to have gotten in their vehicles in that short amount of time, and then caught up to us to surrounded us?
+Then again, how could we possibly have been stopped when it would seem physically impossible for the guards to have gotten into their vehicles and surrounded us in that short amount of time?

-Someone began banging on the back door, and I saw Rose reach in her pocket for her gun.
-She pulled it out and held it pointed towards the closed back of the truck.
+Someone began banging on the back door, and Rose reached into her pocket for her gun.
+She pulled it out and pointed it towards the closed back of the truck.
 I stood up along with a few others.
 We all waited in anticipation for Rose to open it.

 In one smooth motion, she undid the lock and the door swung open.

-A collective sigh of relief ran through all of us as Mace quickly hopped up into the truck, looking flustered.
-He looked around at all of us gathered in a rectangle.
+A collective sigh of relief ran through all of us as Mace quickly hopped up into the truck, seeming flustered.
+He looked around at all of us gathered in a lopsided rectangle.
 "The truck broke.
 Something happened.
 I don't know...," he murmured.

 "Who could've rigged the truck?!
 You realize we're the only ones who've touched it," Rose argued, as she threw a paranoid glance back towards the building which was farther away than expected.